cbeck88/Wesnoth_MCLP_AI/README.md

         conf.CheckOgg() and \
         conf.CheckLib("liblpsolve55") or Warning("Client prerequisites are not met. wesnoth, cutter and exploder cannot be built.")

-in your /wesnoth-old/SConstruct script, to ensure that you include the lp_solve lib.
+to ensure that you include the lp_solve lib.

 What's the deal?
 ================